-Preventive measures must be based on knowledge of the high-risk groups and the local epidemiological factors.
-It is very important to raise awareness about the disease among the risk groups, health care providers and the general population, so that the disease can be recognised early and treated as soon as possible.
-If you are involved in occupations such as farming, mining, cleaning drains and canals, etc., please inform your area MOH or PHI.
-They will explain how to prevent you from getting the disease.
+Preventive measures must be based on knowledge of the high risk groups and the local epidemiological factors.
+It is very important to raise awareness about the disease among the risk groups, health care providers and general population, so that the disease can be recognized early and treated as soon as possible.
+If you are involved in occupations such as farming, mining, cleaning drains and canals etc. please inform your area MOH or PHI.
+They will explain how to prevent you getting the disease.
 The following specific measures can help to prevent leptospirosis.

-- Proper waste management and keeping areas around human habitation clean to control rodents - Keep animals away from gardens, playgrounds, sandboxes, and other places where children play. - Where appropriate, protective clothing, knee-high boots, gloves, etc, should be worn, and wounds covered with waterproof dressing - Use boiled water (chlorination is seldom useful, as virulent organisms withstand up to 4 ppm; filtered water is also not safe) - Avoid walking in floodwater. - Doxycycline has been reported to give some protection against infection and disease.
+- Removal of rubbish and keeping areas around human habitation clean to control rodents - Keep animals away from gardens, playgrounds, sandboxes, and other places where children play - Where appropriate, protective clothing, knee-high boots, gloves etc should be worn and wounds covered with waterproof dressing - Use boiled water (chlorination is seldom useful, as virulent organisms withstand up to 4 ppm; filtered water is also not safe) - Avoid walking in flood water - Doxycycline has been reported to give some protection against infection and disease